nclient/NClient/README.md

 <a name="features"/>

 # Features
-A list of the main features of NClient library:
+The list of the main features of NClient library:

 <a name="features-creating"/>

 ## Creating
-There are several ways to create a client, you can choose the most fitting one.
+There are several ways to create a client, you can choose the most suitable one.

 #### NClientProvider
 Static option for creating a client instance: